 He also helped the rural and urban poor and underprivileged people.
 Notably, Kumaraswamy addressed the discrepancy in the sex ratio of Karnataka.
 He announced that the state would give Rs.
 10,000 to every daughter born after March 2006.
 He hoped that the money would change the fortunes of female fetus and infants who were disposed of as they were considered a liability.

-For a man who was pushed repeatedly into the shadow cast by his father, H. D. Kumaraswamy broke out and sought to create his own identity and administration independent of his father and brother.
+For a man who was pushed repeatedly into the shadow cast by his father, HDK broke out and sought to create his own identity and administration independent of his father and brother.